osmoscraft/tundra/docs/RFC-20221027-sync-algorithm-implementation.md

   - [Download zip and unzip with js](https://docs.github.com/en/rest/repos/contents#download-a-repository-archive-tar)
     - Downloaded content contains no git database information
     - No CORS friendly API
+    - GraphQL can return tarball/zip URL
+    - With Browser extension CORS header override, the tarball/zip URL can be fetched in browser
+    - Need Web Compression API or pako.js to decompress the binary
     - Could be a solution for manual import
   - [List tree](https://docs.github.com/en/rest/git/trees#get-a-tree)
     - Supports recursion